Written by Rene Malalri

 Formerly called Freshcaller, Freshdesk Contact Center is a newly established call center that provides a range of customer support solutions for businesses, especially for small and medium-sized enterprises (SMEs).
 These include the Freshdesk Messaging platform that features web, mobile, live chat, and AI chatbots that help shorten call wait times.

-The firm additionally provides various software services human resources, IT service management, marketing, and sales.
+The firm additionally provides various software services for human resources, IT service management, marketing, and sales.

 Jessica Holzbach, co-founder and chief compliance officer at German financial services company Penta, said Freshdesk is one of the best office phone systems as it efficiently records customer conversations as well as their data and personal notes.
 Likewise, the solution enables her company to set different lines so that “multiple agents can answer queries simultaneously.”